-The code assumes that the numbers are stored in array x with indices 1...n.
-Variables a and b select the first and last number in the subarray, and the sum of the subarray is calculated to variable s.
-Variable p contains the maximum sum found during the search.
+The code assumes that the numbers are stored in an array x with indices 1...n.
+The variables a and b select the first and last number in the subarray, and the sum of the subarray is calculated to the variable s.
+The variable p contains the maximum sum found during the search.

-The time complexity of the algorithm is $O(n^3)$ because it consists of three nested loops and each loop contains O(n) steps.
+The time complexity of the algorithm is $O(n^3)$, because it consists of three nested loops and each loop contains O(n) steps.

-It is easy to make the first solution more efficient by removing one loop.
-This is possible by calculating the sum at the same time when the right border of the subarray moves.
+It is easy to make the first solution more efficient by removing one loop from it.
+This is possible by calculating the sum at the same time when the right end of the subarray moves.
 The result is the following code: